 A firewall protects your network from the outside world.
-The D-Link DIR-615 offers a firewall type functionality.
+The D-Link DIR-625 offers a firewall type functionality.
+The SPI feature helps prevent cyber attacks.
 Sometimes you may want a computer exposed to the outside world for certain types of applications.
 If you choose to expose a computer, you cam enable DMZ.
 DMZ is short for Demilitarized Zone.
 This option will expose the chosen computer completely to the outside world.